Nice3point/RevitToolkit/Readme.md

 #### IdlingEventHandler

-With this handler, you can call your code from the lambda when your application becomes available again.
+With this handler you can queue delegates for method calls when Revit becomes available again.
 Unsubscribing from the Idling event occurs immediately.
 Suitable for cases where you need to call code when Revit receives focus.
-For example, to display a window after loading a family into a project
+For example, to display a window after loading a family into a project.

 ```c#
 public ViewModel